ntcho/ntcho.github.io/_posts/2021-04-30-decompiling-apk.md

 After the processing is done, download the results by clicking on ***Save*** button.
 Download the `.zip` file to the project folder and unzip it.

-> I recommend keeping both versions from _Apktool_ and _APK Decompiler_ in order to be able to trace resource usage within the code.

 ### Step 3.
 Recompiling the app

 Recompile `\app` into `app.apk` using Apktool.